wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.1.4 =
+- (29 Aug 2009) Improved ctf_validate_email function and fixed a bug that invalidated email address with upper case

 = 1.1.3 =
 - (29 Aug 2009) Added this script to be used to test if your PHP installation will support the CAPTCHA:
 Open this URL in your web browser to run the test: